Olipear/Portfolio/src/pages/projects/project-2.md

 ---
 templateKey: project-entry
 title: UX case study
+description: In conjunction with the implementation of a new VoIP phone system, I redesigned the means of contacting the company.
+featuredproject: true
+featuredimage: /img/products-grid2.jpg
+featuredpost: false
 date: 2015-12-17T15:04:10.000Z
-featuredpost: false
-featuredimage: /img/products-grid2.jpg
-description: In conjunction with the implementation of a new VoIP phone system, I redesigned the means of contacting the company.
 tags:
   - flavor
   - tasting